Polymarket PnL Checker

 Use wallet lookup to continue on Insiders.Now

-The Polymarket PnL checker page can introduce a wallet lookup flow that redirects a valid-looking wallet address to an Insiders.Now wallet profile.
+A Polymarket PnL checker workflow can start from a valid wallet address and continue into an Insiders.Now wallet profile.
 That profile is where users can continue into live wallet analytics.

-The page copy should make the boundary clear: the SEO article explains how to evaluate PnL, while the product destination provides the interactive wallet-level view.
+Keep the boundary clear: this guide explains how to evaluate PnL, while the product destination provides the interactive wallet-level view.

 High PnL can still carry risk